Does CBD Work for IBS?

 Cannabidiol (CBD), the non-psychoactive component of the Cannabis sativa plant, might be one of these treatments.

 Some studies suggested CBD’s promising effects on symptoms associated with IBS.
 However, further research is still needed regarding CBD’s potential as a treatment for IBS.
+Regardless, symptom augmentation would be a valuable property of CBD.

 A 2016 research conducted in rodents reported that CBD might reduce inflammation and pain-related behaviors associated with arthritis(9).
 In the study, the transdermal administration of CBD did not cause adverse effects in the test subjects.